Do you want size D implants? Are you wondering if it’s the right choice for you?

 This is because implants can affect your daily lifestyle more than you think.

-Implants are very lightweight, about the same weight a comparable amount of normal breast tissue would be.
+Implants are very lightweight, about the same weight as a comparable amount of normal breast tissue would be.
 If you get an implant that is significantly larger than your normal breast tissue, the implant will be heavier than you are accustomed to.

 If you lead a very active and athletic lifestyle, a lighter, more moderate implant will work better for you.
 A lighter implant will affect your athletic activities less.